Samsung/tizen-docs/docs/application/native/guides/data/sql.md

         An initial vector can be used in different hash functions.
 In this example, only the first byte of the initial vector is used as an iteration variable for a hash algorithm.

-   	  - Generate the encryption key using the `AES_set_encrypt_key()` function.The second parameter defines the AES key length.
+   	  - Generate the encryption key using the `AES_set_encrypt_key()` function.

+        The second parameter defines the AES key length.
 Check the actual recommended length and encoding type before use.
 This example uses AES 256 (defined in [Preparing the Database](#prepare)).

       - Encrypt the data with the `AES_encrypt()` function.